 I like the movie, a lot.
 Having said that, both the beginning and end don’t set up well.
 I can appreciate the anti-climatic ending because, most filmmakers want the potential for a sequel, but I cannot agree with the beginning, mainly because, it never fully explains what it has to do with Salt’s quest for… revenge? …redemption? …truth?
 Or whatever she may be searching for.
 We aren’t led to wonder if the hero defines the definition of “hero” or defies the definition of a “villain.”
 The notion that there are suspicious in this case is quite fun.

 (Disclosure: this post does contain affiliate links; if you buy anything through these links, I may receive a small percentage of the sale at no extra cost to you.
 Thank you to anyone who makes a purchase through these links.
 Read the disclosure page for details.)

 You can find Salt (2010) digitally on Amazon Video

 Content: there’s a whole lot of violence.
-A woman kills an entire company of her “comrades,” one of whom she uses only a bottle [although the impact is off-camera, blood spurts and the groans of the victim are heard].
+Someone kills an entire company of “comrades,” one of whom is killed by a bottle [although the impact is off-camera, blood spurts].
 The rest die from a bomb or a gun wound.
-Others are shot at point blank range, punched out, or stabbed.
-An intense fight sequence climaxes things, and in an unexpected flash, a man is choked to death by a chain, snapping his neck instantaneously.
+Others die from a point blank gunshot, stabbing or punched out.
+An intense fight sequence climaxes things, and in an unexpected flash, someone is choked to death by a chain, snapping his neck instantaneously.
 Profanity is a part of the dialogue; sh*t, d**m, h*ll, etc is the brunt of it.
 The story opens with a woman in captivity in only her underwear; her face is bloody and briefly, there’s instances of torture.
 The film is PG-13.